brownhci/drafty/backend/README.md

 - [Express Flash](https://github.com/RGBboy/express-flash)<br/>
   Flash is an extension of connect-flash with the ability to define a flash message and render it without redirecting the request.
 - [express-validator](https://github.com/express-validator/express-validator)<br/>
-  An express.js middleware for validator.
+  An express.js middleware for validator
 - [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js)<br/>
   A library to help you hash passwords.
 - [node-sass](https://github.com/sass/node-sass)<br/>